Summary

 Simply building an API is not enough to ensure product adoption – you need to provide comprehensive API documentation to show your potential and current users how to use your tool.
 If no one understands what your API is meant to do, no one will be motivated to use it and you’ll be missing out on a lot of potential profits.
 Even if your API is non-profit, you’ll still want to maximize the number of users that you are exposing your API to.

 When creating your API documentation, think carefully about your potential users, and the types of content that will help them get the most out of your tool.
-You must cater for all the most common use cases and anticipate the hurdles that your users are most likely to encounter when trying to implement your API.
+You must cater to all the most common use cases and anticipate the hurdles that your users are most likely to encounter when trying to implement your API.

 Offering an API is a wonderful way to extend the functionality of your product and reach large pools of new users.
 Documentation is the bridge between your API and the final users who will be employing your API to achieve their goals.